 So if your car rental agreement has an excess of £1200 and you have an accident where damage of £2500 is caused to your rental car you would pay £1200, and the car fire firm would pay the remaining £1300.

 If the accident caused £600 of damage you would foot the whole bill.

-Underbody damage can cost a considerable amount so in the worst scenario you could be liable for a bigger bill if for example you go around a corner and find a large rock in the road which you cannot avoid.
+Underbody damage can cost a considerable amount so, in the worst case scenario, you could be liable for a bigger bill if for example you go around a corner and find a large rock in the road which you cannot avoid.

 You can protect the excess (although not normally the additional areas above) through your rental firm - typically this cover costs between £8 and £20 a day.

 Alternatively you could buy independent car hire excess insurance which costs from less than £2 a day, and will also cover the tyres, wheels, glass, underbody and roof.